Whether you’re buying or selling a home, it’s important you understand the essential terms and conditions of the contract of sale.

-For a potential buyer, two conditions that generally need to be met before you can proceed to settlement of the property are that you have finance approved and that a building and pest inspection has been conducted.
+For a potential buyer, two conditions that generally need to be met before you can proceed to a settlement of the property are that you have finance approved and that a building and pest inspection has been conducted.
 This article looks at both of these in more detail.

 The Real Estate Institute of Queensland’s model Contract of Sale, approved by the Queensland Law Society, is a good example of a typical real estate contract.
-Apart from essential details like the price you are offering for the property, when you will pay your deposit, and the time and date of settlement, it includes provision in the schedule for the contract to be “subject to finance”, and that a building inspection and/or a pest inspection is conducted if required.
+Apart from essential details like the price you are offering for the property when you will pay your deposit, and the time and date of settlement, it includes a provision in the schedule for the contract to be “subject to finance”, and that a building inspection and/or a pest inspection is conducted if required.